 While opinion is totally subjective and in the mind of the beholder, in the same way that a footballer can occasionally fluff a shot, then a musician can also score their equivalent of an own goal.
 The less than impressive albums on this list have generally been derided by both fans and critics.

 In most cases, these recordings were made by established acts with sure-fire reputations at the height of their career; or they were part of a much vaunted comeback.

 But as can be expected with the highs and lows of the music industry, a number were produced during difficult periods in an artist’s creative dynamic following personnel changes or record company pressures.

 So in hindsight, poor results were often predictable and inevitable.
 However, based on the standards of their strongest work, most of the talents mentioned here should have known better.

 Inspired by the Q Magazine article ‘Can I Have My Money Back?’ from 1996, here are twenty of the better known creative blips, in alphabetical order.
-Please note that The Electricity Club actually bought all but five of these albums, so make of that what you will!
+It should be noted that ELECTRICITYCLUB.CO.UK actually bought all but five of these albums, so make of that what you will!